mdn/content/files/en-us/mozilla/add-ons/webextensions/chrome_incompatibilities/index.md

 The tables are generated from compatibility data stored as [JSON files in GitHub](https://github.com/mdn/browser-compat-data).

-The rest of this section describes compatibility issues not captured in the tables.
+The rest of this section describes the main compatibility issues you may need to consider when building a cross-browser extension.
+Also, remember to check the browser compatibility tables, as they may contain additional compatibility information.

 #### Notifications API